 The enemy often perpetrates a lie on Christians.
 It’s a falsehood that keeps us disjointed and ineffective.
-The lie is that there is a line of demarcation between that which is spiritual and sacred and that which is common.
-But the fact remains, there is not a Christian world and a secular world for the Christian.
+This lie is that there is a line of demarcation between that which is spiritual and sacred and that which is common and secular.
+But the fact remains, there is not a Christian world and a secular world for the true believer in Christ.
 There is just God’s world and the fullness thereof.
-Reality cannot be compartmentalized.
+Reality cannot be compartmentalized for the Christian.

-If we are Christ’s and indwelt of His life, there is no separation between church and state.
-Living life is a continual service to God, which includes both our spiritual and secular life.
+If we are Christ’s and indwelt of His Life, there is no separation between church and state.
+Living life is a continual service to God, which includes both our spiritual and secular lives.
 Now that word “service” sounds cold and clinical but I don’t intend it to carry that connotation.
-The service I am speaking of here is as it is seen in Romans 12:1, a living sacrifice for love and worship of our Lord Jesus.
+The service I am speaking of here is as it’s seen in Romans 12:1: a living sacrifice for love and worship of our Lord Jesus.

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.